Fureniku/Repopulate/Docs/Repopulate/What we have so far....md

 - One ring prefab, which has 12 doors
 	- Control panels to add modules to the doors
 - Each module has a buildable grid, where multi-block items can be rotated and placed

+Resource management!
+- Resource producers, consumers and storage can be registered with the station.
+- Energy is the first implemented resource; solar panels can generate it, and batteries can store it.
+Nothing consumes it yet.
+	- There's also nothing that happens when it runs out, yet.